kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 ---
-title: "Is It Time For You To Move From dbt to SQLMesh?"
+title: "Is It Time To Move From dbt to SQLMesh?"
 description: "What are dbt shorcomings ?
 Where SQLMesh shines?
 How to orchestrate SQL frameworks?"
 date: 2024-02-27T10:00:00
 category: Solutions